-Instantiates a Word.Basic object in the Microsoft Word Automation server.
+This API instantiates a Word.
+Basic object in the Microsoft Word Automation server.

-FUNCTION CreateWordObject() RETURN BINARY INTEGER;
+FUNCTION CreateWordObject() RETURN BINARY\INTEGER;

 This function must be called before any other operation can be performed.
-This procedure returns a 0 when successful or a nonzero HRESULT when an error occurs.
+This procedure returns 0 when successful, or a nonzero value for HRESULT when an error occurs.